 One of the most popular summer holiday destinations is Syracuse, the largest Greek city that will charm you with its beauty.

-To stay in the very centre of the city, the ideal solution is to choose the Residenze dello Scirocco, two elegant apartments situated on the seafront of Ortigia, the real heart of Syracuse: a walk among the monumental, scenic and historical beauties.
+To stay in the very centre of the city, the ideal solution is to choose the Residenze dello Scirocco, two elegant apartments situated on the seafront of Ortigia, or the Casa Delo, the real heart of Syracuse: a walk among the monumental, scenic and historical beauties.

 Sightseeing highlights in Ortigia